Advice Independent Living, Assisted Living

 • Have options that meet your potential care needs

 Get as much information as you can from the care agency or community’s website.
-But don’t stop there!
+But do not stop there!
 There are a number of great sites online that can supplement your research.

-If you’re considering hospice providers, consult Hospice Compare by Medicare.Gov or the National Hospice and Palliative Care Organization.
+If you are considering hospice providers, consult Hospice Compare by Medicare.gov or the National Hospice and Palliative Care Organization.

-Once you’ve gotten a sense of the options, it’s time to find senior care options that you’re ready to investigate further.
+Once you have gotten a sense of the options, it is time to find senior living options that you are ready to investigate further.

-Make a list of your top 5 options, with notes on why you chose each one.
+Make a list of your top five options, with notes on why you chose each one.
 Then, call these communities to schedule next steps.
-Depending on the senior care, this may be an information session, a virtual tour, or an interview with a home-care professional.
+Depending on the senior care, this may be an information session, a virtual tour or an interview with a home-care professional.

-Step 5: Choose 3 Places to Virtually Visit
+Step 5: Choose Three Places to Virtually Visit

-If you’re considering a residential care setting (i.e. Alzheimer’s care, assisted or independent living), choose at least 3 places to visit via virtual tour.
-Use all the information you’ve gathered and the insights from your phone calls to determine which ones are worth a visit.
+If you are considering a residential setting (i.e. Alzheimer’s care, Assisted or Independent Living), choose at least three places to visit via virtual tour.
+Use all the information you have gathered and the insights from your phone calls to determine which ones are worth a visit.

 Check out this post to read our top tips on how to ensure you have a great virtual tour!

-If you’re looking for care for yourself, try to include a family member or loved one on the tour for other perspectives.
-If you’re looking for a community for a parent or relative, they should absolutely join you for virtual tours.
+If you are looking for senior living for yourself, try to include a family member or loved one on the tour for other perspectives.
+If you are looking for a community for a parent or relative, they should absolutely join you for virtual tours.

 However, they may be hesitant or resistant.
 Be as compassionate as you can.
-Check out these recommendations from author, former caregiver, and intergenerational communication expert David Solie — and don’t push your loved one.
-After all, you’re partners in the journey to find senior care.
+Check out these recommendations from author, former caregiver and intergenerational communication expert David Solie—and do not push your loved one.
+After all, you are partners in the journey to find senior living options.
 Give control where and when possible, and emphasize the priorities of choice and independence.

 Step 6: Finalize a List of Preferences